a/n: Firstly, a million thanks to Bamboozlepig for beta reading.

 One.
 Pete took a deep breath and waited.

-At the stroke of midnight, the patrons screamed and cheered, throwing confetti, leaping into each other's arms, sharing kisses that Pete could see disgusted the fellow officers hiding throughout the crowd.
+At the stroke of midnight, the patrons screamed and cheered, throwing confetti, leaping into each other's arms, sharing kisses that Pete could only imagine disgusted the other officers hiding throughout the crowd.
 Champagne bottles popped in stereo and somewhere in the back, he could hear a few guys start singing Auld Lang Syne.

 By, and never brought to mind, someone shrieked "Cops!"
 The front and back door burst open and the uniforms poured in, batons brandished high.
 And then there was silence again.
 He knew that the panic around him must have been making quite a din, but for a few brief moments, all he could hear was his own heart, pounding in his chest.